j1642/chess_game/README.md

 ![image](assets/chessboard.png)

 ### To play:
-Run game.py with all five .py files (board.py, chess_utilities.py, game.py, gui.py, and pieces.py) and the assets folder in the same directory.
-If all files are in the current working directory, run
+Download and unzip the repository (green Code button --> Download ZIP), and run
 ```
 $ python game.py
 ```

 ### Dependencies:
-All dependencies (tkinter) are probably already included in your Python installation.
+Tkinter - likely already included in your Python installation.